Proteins: Types, Structure, Functions, Deficiency Symptoms and Sources

 Proteins Play Many Vital Roles in the Body

 Proteins play many vital roles in the body.
 After water, protein is the most abundant substance in the body.
+Knowledge about the precise protein composition as well as the functions of individual proteins is essential to understand fundamental processes of cell biology and diseases that are caused by cellular defects.

 Are foods rich in protein part of your diet?